browserengineering/book/book/visual-effects.md

             red_mask, green_mask, blue_mask, alpha_mask)
 ```

-Then some small changes need to be made `handle_key` since it's being called
+Then some small changes need to be made to `handle_key` since it's being called
 with different arguments:

 ``` {.python}